Jury018/BON_JOUR_RESTO/README.md

 ## Overview
 Modern Filipino restaurant web app featuring online menu, cart, authentication, guest analytics, and feedback system.

+## Notice
+**This website is still under development and will undergo future upgrades and changes.
+As technology evolves rapidly, expect ongoing updates and improvements.
+The goal of this website is to grow continuously over the long term.
+It is open to the public, and we welcome any suggestions or contributions for improvements or additional features.**

 ## Features
 - Responsive design with Bootstrap 5
 - Dynamic food menu and featured dishes